 Boston Public Library

 According to the Boston Library’s website, this library houses more than 23 million items!
-Of these, over 1.7 million are unique manuscripts and rare books.
-This expansive collection of materials ranks this library as the third-largest in the United States.

-Books are not the only items housed in the library.
-There is also a vast collection of paintings, historic artifacts, and original music.
+There is also a vast collection of paintings, historical artifacts, and original music.
 Some are from the likes of Mozart, Rembrandt, and Shakespeare.

-Even if you don’t want to settle into a cozy chair and read a book, the Boston library is worth visiting during your Boston weekend.
-The architecture of the building alone will leave you speechless.
+Even if you don’t want to settle into a cozy chair and read a book, the Boston Library is worth visiting during your Boston weekend.

 Newbury Street

-Newbury Street is a shopper’s paradise!
-This 8 block stretch of road is filled with boutique shops, art galleries, salons, fun bars, and fabulous restaurants.
+This 8-block stretch of road has boutique shops, art galleries, salons, fun bars, and fabulous restaurants.

-When you look around, it is hard to believe that this area used to be the Boston harbor!
 It wasn’t until 1857 that Boston began filling this area to allow for the expanded growth of the city.

-The project was completed around 1882, and the building began.
-These are the buildings you still see today.
 The beautiful European architecture gives this neighborhood the reputation of being the prettiest area in Boston.

 Today you can shop ’til you drop at the many name-brand and boutique stores that call this area of Boston home.